tranhoaiphuongnguyen/shobi_purchasebehaviour/README.md

 ## Executive summary

-This project provides an end-to-end analysis of online purchasing behavior for a U.S. e-commerce retailer.
+This project provides an analysis of online purchasing behavior for a simulated US e-commerce retailer called Shobi.
 The aim is to identify the factors driving sales performance, customer satisfaction, and repeat purchases over an 18-month period.
 The analysis examines how elements such as seasonality, product categories, payment methods, and purchase frequency influence overall sales trends.
-The final result is an interactive dashboard that helps management make informed decisions about marketing strategies and inventory planning.

 Below is a summary of findings and recommendations.